rainwilds/Sandbox/docs/custom-block.md

 # Custom Block Documentation

 The `<custom-block>` is a versatile Web Component designed to create customizable content blocks with support for background images, primary images, videos, text, icons, and buttons.
 It provides a range of attributes to control styling, layout, and media rendering.
-Below is a detailed explanation of all attributes, grouped into General, Image, and Video categories, presented in alphabetical order within each group.
+Below is a detailed explanation of all attributes, grouped into General, Image, Video, and Icon categories, presented in alphabetical order within each group.

 ## General Attributes